 The case of the 9.3x72R is straight and rimmed, and most commonly topped with a soft point bullet or lead round nose bullet.
-Bullets weigh between 193 grains and 200 grains, and muzzle velocity is 2,000 feet per second.
+Bullets weigh between 193 and 200 grains, and muzzle velocity is 2,000 feet per second.
 The resulting muzzle energy is about 1,100 foot pounds, making the ballistics of the 9.3x72R comparable to the .35 Remington.
 It is well suited to take most game of medium size in Europe, and some hunters in North America will even pursue bear with this cartridge.
-The cartridge is effective to a maximum of 200 yards at which point bullet energy is less than 800 foot pounds.
-The bullet also drops like a stone after 200 yards.
-If the round is zeroed at 100 yards, it will fall 15 inches by 200 yards and by 300 yards, it will plummet 57 inches.
+It's effective to a maximum of 200 yards, at which point bullet energy is less than 800 foot pounds (it drops like a stone after 200 yards).
+If the round is zeroed at 100 yards, it will fall 15 inches by 200 yards.
+And by 300 yards, it will plummet 57 inches.

-The 9.3x72R is an old cartridge, but is still produced in limited quantities by Sellier and Bellot and RWS.
+The 9.3x72R is an old cartridge, but is still produced in limited quantities by Sellier & Bellot and RWS.
 The cartridge is difficult to obtain, and most shooters must hand load any ammunition they want to fire in this caliber, but today even the brass is hard to find.
-If you are passionate about shooting master works firearms, the drilling rifle, the 9.3x72R serves well to hunt medium game.
+If you are passionate about shooting the drilling rifle, the 9.3x72R serves well to hunt medium game.